celestiaorg/celestia-app/x/payment/spec/docs.md

 <!-- markdownlint-enable MD010 -->

-### How the commitments are generated
+### How is the `MessageShareCommitment` generated?

-1. Split the message into shares of `appconsts.ShareSize`
+1. Split the message into shares of size `appconsts.ShareSize`
+1. Determine the `msgMinSquareSize` (the minimum square size the message can fit into).
+This is done by taking the number of shares from the previous step and rounding up to the next perfect square that is a power of two.
-2. Arrange the shares into a Merkle mountain range where each tree in the mountain range has a maximum size of `squareSize`
+1. Arrange the shares into a Merkle mountain range where each tree in the mountain range has a maximum size of the `msgMinSquareSize`.
-3. Take the roots of the trees in the Merkle mountain range and create a new Merkle tree.
-The message share commitment is the Merkle root of this Merkle tree.
+1. Take the roots of the trees in the Merkle mountain range and create a new Merkle tree.
+1. The message share commitment is the Merkle root of the Merkle tree from the previous step.